rust-lang/rfcs/text/0000-let-else.md

 It is the natural counterpart to `if let`, just as `else` is to regular `if`.

 [if-let expressions][if-let] offer a succinct syntax for pattern matching single patterns.
-This is particularly useful for unwrapping types like `Option`, particularly those with a clear "success" varient for the given context but no specific "failure" varient.
+This is particularly useful for unwrapping types like `Option`, particularly those with a clear "success" variant for the given context but no specific "failure" variant.
 However, an if-let expression can only create bindings within its body, which can force rightward drift, introduce excessive nesting, and separate conditionals from error paths.